Shopify/identity_cache/index.md

 ## Memoized Cache Proxy

 Cache reads and writes can be memoized for a block of code to serve duplicate identity cache requests from memory.
-This can be done for an http request by adding this around filter in your 'ApplicationController'.
+This can be done for an http request by adding this around filter in your `ApplicationController`.

     ruby
     class ApplicationController < ActionController::Base